 The important thing is to play something that you find fun and challenging.
 Exercising your brain is as important for your health as exercising your body, and it may keep your brain sharp and protect you from memory problems later in life.

 Number puzzles can give you a great mental workout.
-Games like Soduko get you to use skills like problem solving, memory, and strategy.
-Doctors think that challenging yourself mentally — for example, by learning how to play Soduko or pushing yourself to get better at increasingly harder levels of Soduko — can be good for your brain because it activates parts of the brain that aren’t normally used in everyday activity.
-Number games are available in print form as well as on mobile devices and computers, and even video game consoles.
+Games like Sudoku get you to use skills like problem solving, memory, and strategy.
+Doctors think that challenging yourself mentally — for example, by learning how to play Sudoku or pushing yourself to get better at increasingly harder levels of Sudoku — can be good for your brain because it activates parts of the brain that aren’t normally used in everyday activity.
+Number games are available in print form as well as on mobile devices and computers and even video game consoles.

 Whether you play a traditional board game like Scrabble or Boggle, do a crossword puzzle in your local newspaper, or play an online word game, games that have you play with letters and words and ideas can improve memory, concentration, and problem-solving.